Targeted Sequencing And Resequencing Market Size and Share

 By Sample Type: RNA Growth Accelerates Despite DNA Dominance

 Technical progress is narrowing the gap.
 Enzymatic repair kits that reverse formalin cross-links in FFPE RNA lifted usable-read counts by 30% in 2024, improving pass rates for archival samples.
 Cell-free RNA protocols entered early adopter clinics, where non-invasive monitoring of allograft rejection reduced biopsy frequency in kidney-transplant recipients.
 Oxford Nanopore’s duplex reads further lowered error rates, encouraging laboratories to test long-read RNA for fusion-gene detection.
-These advances collectively push RNA toward double-digit share by 2030, reinforcing the long-term growth profile of the targeted sequencing market.
+These advances collectively push RNA toward double-digit share by 2030, reinforcing the long-term growth profile of the targeted sequencing and resequencing market.

 By Application: Rare-Disease Diagnostics Challenge Oncology Leadership